PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ### Filter MASIC Data

 The only other step in reporter ion intensity data preparation is to filter the results.
-Currently, we recommend keeping entries where at least 50% of the ion population is due to the targeted ion (interference score $\geq$ 0.5) and not filtering by S/N.
+Currently, we recommend keeping entries where at least 50% of the ion population is due to the targeted ion (interference score $\geq$ 0.5) and not filtering by S/N. To only reformat the data and not filter it, set both thresholds to 0.

 ```r